benbahrenburg/LocalNotify/documentation/index.md

 <h2>Setup</h2>

-* Download the latest release from the dist folder ( or you can build it yourself )
+* Download the latest release from the [dist folder](https://github.com/benbahrenburg/LocalNotify/tree/master/dist)  or you can build it yourself.
 * Install the bencoding.dictionary module.
 If you need help here is a "How To" [guide](https://wiki.appcelerator.org/display/guides/Configuring+Apps+to+Use+Modules).
 * You can now use the module via the commonJS require method, example shown below.